Mortlake (Vic.)

 The latest Census data sees Mortlake placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 Mortlake's cultural diversity was found to be below average, with 88.7% of its population being Australian citizens, born in Australia (90.9%), and speaking English only at home (97.0%).
-Christianity is the predominant religion, comprising 54.4% of Mortlake's population.
-Notably, Judaism is overrepresented, making up 0.4%, compared to 0.1% across Victoria excluding Melbourne (Rest of Vic.).
+Christianity was the predominant religion in Mortlake, comprising 54.4% of the population.
+However, Judaism was overrepresented at 0.4%, compared to Regional Vic's 0.1%.

 Frequently Asked Questions - Diversity